jeremyhsimons/ci_pp5_fixit/README.md

 #### Feed
 * An infinitely scrolling list of posts that are saved on the site's database.
+* Reuses the post component to display posts based on the most recent and most upvoted posts.
 * From here users can access single posts, bookmark posts, upvote posts, and click on the author's profile picture to access their profile.
 * User stories covered: 18, 20, 21, 22, 23